|Table of contents|

 If Black plays at , White will play at .
 Again Black has only one eye.

-White can capture the group with after and .
+Note that this is not seki, because the outer black stones only have one internal liberty (they are separated from the corner): White can capture the group with after and .
 It is a grave mistake to play before the black group is in atari.
 But as long as the surrounding group is not threatened these moves are better left unplayed.

 Q: Really?
 What about black's attempt 4 above?

 Knowing the L group, its status and the way in which it is killed, can be very useful to speed up your calculations of life and death in the corner.
 Several positions can be solved by realizing that they are somehow 'like an L group'.
 We used this strategy on the L+1 Group page to show that the L+1 groups are killed by a hane without needing further calculations, it can also be used for groups like this one: The shape that would be made if White plays here, is even less than an L group with one extra move at the marked stone, and so Black can be certain that he will be able to kill White after White plays at .
 For another example, take a look at the OD1P - Oct 16 Problem.

 this looks much more like a tripod group that has been blocked on both sides, than a kind of L-group. the next example seems clearer

 Here is another example of how knowing the basic shapes can spectacularly increase the speed and accuracy of your analysis.